6 divers’ inside tips on how to get the most out of a dive trip to Palau

 This tip speaks to the sheer concentration of dazzling, photo-worthy attractions you’ll encounter in Palau.
 One diver we surveyed put it best: “Bring a GoPro with a red filter and plenty of memory cards — it’s easy to run out of storage with everything there is to see!”

-5. Grab a local diver’s fish guide when you get here
+5. Grab diver’s fish guide when you get here

 Nothing prepares you for the overwhelming diversity of marine life you’ll run into in Palau, but having a guide book will allow you to identify & learn about what you see each day.
 (Even better: use it to “check off” species to brag about once you get back home!)